lloesche/valheim-server-docker/README.md

 In those cases it sometimes helped to add the server again, but this time using port `2456` and now pressing the `ADD THIS ADDRESS TO FAVORITES` button.
 It will not generate a new entry in the favourites list but seemingly just update the existing one that was originally discovered on port `2457`.

-That said LAN play via the Steam Server Browser has been a bit hit and miss for me while online play using the in-game search has resulted in the most consistent success.
+Overall LAN play via the Steam Server Browser has been a bit hit and miss for me while online play using the in-game search has resulted in the most consistent success.

 # Synology Help